-‘Double Shot At Love’ Spoilers: Pauly D & Vinny Hook Up With Former Flames In Shocking Season Twist
+‘Double Shot At Love’ Spoilers: Pauly D & Vinny Rekindle Relationships With Former Flames In Shocking Twist

-Viewers of A Double Shot at Love will be shocked by a turn of events during the newest episode of the MTV series.
+Viewers of A Double Shot at Love will be shocked by a turn of events in the newest episode of the MTV series.
 The stars of the Jersey Shore franchise — DJ Pauly D and Vinny Guadagnino — will hook up with two former flames as their castmates look on during one of the most stunning moments viewers will see this season.

 In a teaser clip posted to the series’ official Instagram page, it appeared that Pauly and Vinny will try and rekindle the flames of love with two women who they had undeniable chemistry with during the first season of the show.